HTTPResponse interface represents the response to an HTTP request made with the HTTP Client.

 For a failed request, this string property gives a reason for the failure.

-The HTTP status code of the response.
+The HTTP status code of the response as a string.
 This may not be set, if no response could be obtained from the server at all.

 The HTTP reason message of the response.
 This may not be set, if no response could be obtained from the server at all.